-This section is about Post-16 Education.
-Here, you can find information about all the options available to you from the age of 16, until you turn 25.
+On this page you can find information about the options available to you from the ages of 16-25.

-The Southwark Post-16 Brochure provides information about the options available to you after Year 11.
-It includes Post-16 and Further Education opportunities and contact details of nearby Education Settings -
+The Southwark Post-16 Service has created a brochure which provides information about the options available to you after Year 11.
+It includes Post-16 and Further Education opportunities and contact details of local Education Settings -

 Offer vocational courses in a wide range of fascinating subjects – from business to beauty – while our large Deptford campus specialises in construction training.
 Our aim is to prepare you for an exciting career in your chosen sector, and our courses are designed with this in mind.